-Served: 3 months
+Served: 3½ months

 June 2, 1925 to September 14, 1925

-As Patrolman Cornish approached, Whitfield swung at him and Patrolman Cornish sidestepped the punch and knocked Whitfield to the ground.
-Whitfield pulled a .38 caliber revolver and fired five times at Patrolman Cornish, striking him once through the visor of his cap and into his head just above his left eye.
-Patrolman Cornish’s sidearm was still holstered.
-A bystander, David Jones, was shot in the left hip.
+On September 13, 1925, Patrolman Cornish, walking the two-man beat alone because Patrolman Coleman took leave that day.
+As he had done with his partner, he attempted to clear the intersection at Clark and Harriet.
+Most of the loiterers moved on, but Whitfield stubbornly stood on the southwest corner and muttered to others standing there, “If this cop frisks me, I’m going to kill him!
+As Patrolman Cornish approached, Whitfield swung at him.
+Patrolman Cornish sidestepped the punches and knocked Whitfield to the ground.
+Whitfield pulled a .38 caliber revolver and fired five times, striking Patrolman Cornish once through the visor of his cap; the bullet entering his head just over his left eye.
+His sidearm was still holstered.
+A bystander, David Jones, standing in front of his own home, was shot in his left hip.
 Whitfield ran down an alley and escaped.

-Two days after the Murder, on September 15, 1925, Detectives Michael McShane and Leonard Hayes received information regarding Whitfield hiding out at 1221 Gest Street.
-They notified Detective Chief Kirgan and Detective Sergeant Fricke.
-They and Detectives Hall, Ecker, Odensass, and Seebohm hurried to and surrounded the house and found Whitfield hiding under a bed on the second floor.
-They also found there the revolver used in the murder and it was loaded with “dum-dum” bullets (bullets with a cross cut into the nose intended to cause expansion).
-When questioned, Whitfield told the detectives, “I killed the officer.”
+On September 15, 1925, Detectives Michael McShane and Leonard Hayes received information regarding Whitfield hiding out at 1221 Gest Street.
+They notified Detective Chief Kirgan and Detective Sergeant Walter B. Fricke.
+They and Detectives Frank Hall, Robert Ecker, Victor Odensass, and Fred Seebohm hurried to and surrounded the house and found Whitfield hiding under a bed on the second floor.
+They also found there the .38 caliber revolver used in the murder and it was loaded with dum-dum bullets of the same caliber found in SubPatrolman Cornish’s body.

 If you have information, artifacts, or photos regarding this officer or incident, please contact the Greater Cincinnati Police Museum at firstname.lastname@example.org.